decentralized-identity/keri/docs/Q-and-A.md

 # Q&A about KERI
 <img src="../images/Keri_logo_color_on_white.png" alt="KERI logo" border="0" width="300">

 **The questions are of a varied level: basic and detailed.
-The answers are mostly directed towards generally interested people and newbies.**
+The answers are mostly directed towards generally interested people and newbies.**\
+*Q = one star question.
+Novice to KERI, advanced in DIDs\
+**Q = two star question.
+Proficient in DIDs and advanced in KERI\
+***Q = three star question.
+Expert in DIDs and proficient in KERI

 Why should you read or step through the Q&A?
 To get a different angle to the same topic: KERI.